Find answers to frequently asked questions on fog at Canberra Airport.

-A: Prior experience has shown that in almost all cases, aircraft parked overnight at Canberra Airport are able to depart to their destinations on schedule, subject to the airline and pilots decision.
+A: In almost all cases, aircraft parked overnight at Canberra Airport are able to depart to their destinations on schedule, subject to the airlines’ and pilots’ decisions.

 The major impact on aircraft operations from a heavy fog is aircraft arriving in the morning (typically before 9am), and the flow-on effect on departing flights using these same aircraft.

-Of course, airline schedules are subject to change and please always contact your airline directly for the latest information on schedules and fog related impacts.
+Of course, airline schedules are subject to change.
+Always contact your airline directly for the latest information on schedules and fog-related impacts.